electrickery/pxdisk_mega/README.md

  	D                - root directory
  	H                - this help
  	M[dnnnnnnnn.eee] - mount file nnnnnnnn.eee on drive d
- 	Nnnnnnnnn.eee    - create or OVERWRITE a new empty image file nnnnnnnn.eee R                - temp reset Arduino
+ 	Nnnnnnnnn.eee    - create or OVERWRITE an image file nnnnnnnn.eee
+ 	P[dw]            - write protect drive d; w=0 RW, w=1 RO
+ 	R                - temp reset Arduino

 The goal of the M-command is to change the images assigned to the simulated disk drives D: to G:.
 This could be made persistent via the Arduino EEPROM or a special file on the disk.

 The N-command creates a new empty image file.
 It currently happily overwrite an existing image.
 To be fixed later.

+The P command emulates the floppy write tabs.

 Another plan was to respect the Read-Only attribute for the image files, emulating the floppy write protect, but this attribute is not supported in the SDLib library.